yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

         unsafe { free_widget(self.widget) };
     }
 }
-}
+# }
 ```

 Just as with how in C++ it is uncommon to need user-defined implementations for
 copy and move constructors or user-defined implementations for destructors, in
-Rust it is rare to need to implement the `Clone` and `Drop` traits by hand.
+Rust it is rare to need to implement the `Clone` and `Drop` traits by hand for
+types that do not represent resources.

 There is one exception to this.
-If the type has type parameters, you might want
+If the type has type parameters, it might be
-to implement `Clone` (and `Copy`) manually even if the clone should be done
+desirable to implement `Clone` (and `Copy`) manually even if the clone should be
-field-by-field.
+done field-by-field.
 See the [standard library documentation of
 `Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html#how-can-i-implement-clone)
 and [of
 `Copy`](https://doc.rust-lang.org/std/marker/trait.Copy.html#how-can-i-implement-copy)